Collaborative Conservation Campaigns

-The 30x30 campaign is centered around a global goal of conserving 30% of our land and ocean by 2030.
-In the fall of 2019, The Ocean Project received an ocean messaging grant from Heartwire to Love the Ocean that enabled us to work together with the Aquarium Conservation Partnership (ACP) and field test the messaging at four aquariums - Aquarium of the Pacific, New England Aquarium, New York Aquarium, and Shedd Aquarium – with an interest in advancing support for marine protected areas (MPAs) and a commitment to including and engaging diverse audiences.
+The 30x30 campaign is centered around a global goal of protecting 30% of our land and ocean by 2030.
+With thanks again to the Gordon and Betty Moore Foundation, and with an ocean messaging grant from Heartwired to Love the Ocean we were able to work with the Aquarium Conservation Partnership (ACP) and field test the messaging at four aquariums - Aquarium of the Pacific, New England Aquarium, New York Aquarium, and Shedd Aquarium – with an interest in advancing support for marine protected areas (MPAs) and a commitment to including and engaging diverse audiences.
 We are now working in ongoing collaboration with ACP and the Association of Zoos and Aquariums (AZA) to encourage our other ZAM partners to adopt some of those successes.

 Download our latest resource on the 30x30 campaign for ZAM partners:

 Check out some of our webinars related to the 30x30 campaign below: